goldfishdev/Draw13/docs/tutorials/tutorial1.md

 `getch()`[^2]

 :	waits for any key input.
+Part of <dos.h>

 `set_text_mode()`[^3]